TPuhr1/Go-Expense-Tracker-CLI/README.md

 # Make file commands for Linux

-# Build and Install will allow you to simply use expense-tracker without the file location for faster commands by copying it to your /bin folder
+# Make Build
-Make Build
+# Make Install
-Make Install
+Build and Install will allow you to simply use expense-tracker without the file location for faster commands by copying it to your /bin folder

-# Uninstall will remove it from your /bin folder and allow you to build/install new changes made to the project
+# Make Uninstall
-Make Uninstall
+Uninstall will remove it from your /bin folder and allow you to build/install new changes made to the project